Germany

 Alongside ancient history, this is also closely associated with scientific inventions and the Industrial Revolution.
 Many of the Nuremberg attractions are dedicated to its industrial history.
 It was home to the very first printing press in Europe and played a pivotal role in the development of several industries.
 This includes railways, automobiles, printing, motorcycles, and many more.

 After the industrial era, you come to the time of the Nazi Regime, World War 2, and its aftermath.
 The things to see in Nuremberg during these periods raise a variety of emotions.
 Some sites show the atrocities committed by the Nazi Regime.
 In the same city, you will find the court that served justice for those crimes.
-Both of them are must see places in Nuremberg.
+Both of them are must-see places in Nuremberg.

 Alongside history, you also get to explore various facets of German and Franconian culture when you visit Nuremberg.
-The city has cultural centres, galleries, and museums dedicated to their art and culture.
+The city has cultural centres, galleries, and museums dedicated to its art and culture.
 You also get to explore the culture in music, food, and beverages.

 Aside from the city, there are some amazing places to visit near Nuremberg where the culture is more akin to its historic roots and traditions.
 Most of the surrounding towns were unscathed during WWII and retain a quaint Renaissance vibe.
 They are also home to some of the most beautiful places near Nuremberg.